White-DEVIL00100/ABCC/replit.md

-# Abbasi Green Contracting Company - Coming Soon Page
+# Abbasi Green Contracting Company - Professional Website

 ## Overview

-This is a full-stack web application for Abbasi Green Contracting Company featuring an interactive 3D coming soon page.
-The application combines a React frontend with Express backend, utilizing modern web technologies to create an engaging user experience with 3D graphics, particle effects, and email subscription functionality.
+This is a full-stack web application for Abbasi Green Contracting Company featuring a complete professional website with authentic company information.
+The application combines a React frontend with Express backend, utilizing modern web technologies to create an engaging user experience with 3D graphics, particle effects, and comprehensive business information.

 ## System Architecture